 FM: I think my awareness on the football field is something that is very important.
 To be a great football player you have to be aware of your surroundings.
 Being a smaller guard you have to be quicker, faster, stronger and hit a little harder because those big guys are believed to be better than you.
 My whole thing throughout my high school and college career was to outplay everybody and do it game after game.

-What do you think your players would say they appreciated most about you
+Q: What do you think your players would say they appreciated most about you as a teammate?

 FM: My willingness to come out and play everyday.
 The way I play, I’m not a 6’5.
 330-pound guy, I’m a short compact guy but I’ve done it for three years for a reason.
 I come out there and play.